-U.S. consumer spending recorded its biggest decline since late 2009 in December, with cheaper gas not translating to higher activity.
+U.S. consumer spending recorded its biggest decline since late 2009 in December, with households appearing to save the extra cash from cheaper gasoline.
 The Commerce Department said consumer spending dropped 0.3 percent after a downwardly revised 0.5 percent increase in November.
 It was the largest drop since September 2009.

 Wall Street has been in a downtrend, with January the worst month for the Dow and S&P 500 in a year.
 The S&P 500 fell more than 1 percent in three of the past four sessions, while market swings have gotten a third larger of late.
 Over the past 14 days the S&P has moved an average of 30 points between its high and low of the session.
 On January 9, that average was under 20.